philipithomas/www.philipithomas.com/_posts/2013-12-17-skip-study-abroad.md

 ---
 layout: post
 title: Skip Study Abroad
-summary: The dangers of a hiatus from education
+description: The dangers of a hiatus from education
+category: essay
 ---